 The media constantly portray India as a country of dirt and chaos.
 Travelers to the country often expect to see the frugal life of the local people.
-Yet this only half true.
-They seem to be unmindful of the reality that the vibrant cities of India also offer high-end accommodation, fine dining, nightlife, and top shopping experiences.
+Yet this is only half true.
+They seem to be unmindful of the reality that the vibrant cities of India also offer high-end accommodations, fine dining, nightlife, and top shopping experiences.

-Some hotel rooms in Agra offer lovely views of Taj Mahal
+Some hotel rooms in Agra offer lovely views of the Taj Mahal

 3. Indians are uneducated

-Despite the fact that India still has a large number of illiterate population, this stereotype doesn’t really reflect the reality.
+Despite the fact that India still has a large number of illiterate population, this stereotype doesn't really reflect reality.
 The Indians actually attach great importance to education.
 Even poverty-stricken families try very hard to let their kids attend the best school possible as they understand a better education is essential to a better future.
 Doctors and engineers are two of the most popular professions and a great many people have MBA or PhD qualifications.
 Besides, India boasts a large number of business schools and the government is endeavoring to offer quality higher education.

 4. Indians are not allowed to date